Parenting

-My head spins with understanding at my husband’s words.
-I’d never considered her freshman year might be wonderful.
-Fun.
-Exciting.
-I believed she’d feel the terror I had.
-Without intending, I had been preparing her for a battle that wasn’t hers.
-I’ve been tossing her armor, never realizing it was unnecessary and confusing.
+It got me thinking.
 How often have I done this?
 How often have I gathered unnecessary provisions based on completely faulty logic?
-How often have any of us projected our past onto an innocent person?
+How often do any of us projected our past onto an innocent person?

 The next afternoon my heart beats hard in my chest as I apologize to this little-girl-turned-young-woman.
-I feel frustrated that a loss so many years ago creates such complications today.
-My eyes well with tears as I attempt to explain my faulty perspective.
+My eyes well as I attempt to explain.
 It was about me, not her.
-I don’t like it, but sometimes I answer from my memories.
-I assure her I’m confident and proud of her skills.
+I don’t like it, but sometimes my faulty perspective comes from my old experiences.
 I apologize.
 We hug.
 She says she understands, but can she?

+It’s frustrating that a loss so many years ago continues creating complications today.
 My wise husband finds the right word.
 Balance.
 We want her high school years to have balance.
-Academics, yes, but time for sports and fun activities.
+Academics as well as time for sports or activities or fun.
 She agrees.
 Balance is important.
 With that, decisions get made.
 Blue ink completes the pink paper.
-The Class of 2020 registers a new freshman.
-I take a deep breath.
-Balance is important.
+A new freshman registers.
+I take a deep breath and think about balance. is important.
 She will be balanced.
 She will be fine.

 Well done Mummy.
 Your beautiful daughter is unlikely (thankfully) to comprehend the enormity of emotions you experienced at the loss of your beloved mother.
 The key is that you have articulated, made sense of conflict.
 She will never forget the passion you bring to your mothering.
 In a world of apathetic parents you shine, for figuring it out; for being the grown up despite the wounded child within – putting your grief in a safer place and allowing fresh air to blow between you and your teenager…she is still listening.